ssagroup2/SSA_SmartDeviceSimulation/README.md

 ## Running the Code

-1. Run the Mosquitto Broker which produces the following output:
+1. Run the Mosquitto broker which produces the following output:

 ![This is an image](https://github.com/ssagroup2/SSA_SmartDeviceSimulation/blob/main/images/mos1.png)